twistlock/docs/api/descriptions/policies/runtime_custom-rules_id_delete.md

-Deletes an existing list of custom rules in the runtime policy.
+Deletes a custom runtime rule.

 To invoke this endpoint in the Console UI: